rbowsley/lamplighthelp/source/8-2-0_Outcomes_tab.markdown

 ![Editing a Cell in the Advanced Table](8.2.0c.png)

-There is a 'difference' column which will show the difference in results between the first time that they were recorded and the last.
+The 'difference' column shows the difference in results between the first time that they were recorded and the last.
 For example, the top {{outcome}} in the table above shows an initial score for the measure 'I have been feeling optimistic about the future' of 3.
 The last time the score was recorded it was a 5.
 This means that the score has gone up two points (+2).

-The column on the right lets you add a new {{outcome}} score (for more on this, see [8.1.6 Adding {{Outcome}}s from the Advanced Table](/help/index/p/8.1.6).
+The 'Add' column on the right lets you add a new {{outcome}} score (for more on this, see [8.1.6 Adding {{Outcome}}s from the Advanced Table](/help/index/p/8.1.6)).

 ### The Normal Table

 ![{{Outcome}}s - The Normal Table](8.2.0d.png)

-The table view at the bottom is simply for viewing the data.
-It shows a record for each time that an {{outcome}}s measure has been scored. of the page shows the date of the {{outcome}}, a summary of the result, and the {{linked case}}s it is attached to are displayed in the table.
+The table view at the bottom is for viewing the {{outcome}}s data that has been entered.
+It shows a record for each time that an {{outcome}}s measure has been scored.

-The 'Summary' column shows the measure and score of each record.
+The 'Summary' column shows the measure and score for each record.

 You can customise your table in the following ways: